iamatypeofwalrus/shim/README.md

 Shim is a thin layer between API Gateway integration requests via Lambda and the standard library `http.Handler` interface.
 It allows you to write plain ol' Go and run it on Lambda with minimal modifications.
 Bring your own router!

 ## Usage
-### Cloudformation
+### CloudFormation
-You'll want to use the [proxy pass integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html) with API Gateway to make sure your application receives every request sent to API Gateway endpoint.
+You'll want to use the [proxy pass integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html) with API Gateway to make sure your application receives every request sent to your API Gateway endpoint.

 ```
 # Here we're using the SAM specification to define our function